 - Awards or recognition your business has received

-User-generated content can be particularly powerful.
-Encourage customers to share their experiences and repost their content (with proper attribution and permission).
+User-generated content can be very powerful.
+Encourage customers to share their experiences.
+Repost their content with proper credit and permission.

 Educational Content

 Position your business as an authority in your field by sharing educational content.
-This could include:
+This could include the following:

 - Wine pairing suggestions